Nancy-Chauhan/Today-I-Learnt/README.md

 Interface vs abstract class in Java
 - When to use what?
 - Interfaces can be used if we want a full implementation and use abstract classes when you want partial pieces for your design.

+## TIL: 11-03-2021

+### Java context
+- Problem : You are calling resource even when it is not needed which created the side effect like overriding in db.
+- Solution: Can be tackled by using supplier.
+This was due to incorrect usage of optional (https://www.baeldung.com/java-optional)
+- Optional: orElse() and orElseGet(). orElse() takes concrete value and orElseGet() takes supplier.
+- Lazy Evaluation using supplier: You pass function(lambda) instead of concrete values.
+Whenever you need the value you call the supplier and it computes and then returns the value.